 Our first order of business was to take a look around the resort and plan our attack for the next morning.
 So, we hit the bar (I mean, it is all-inclusive) and took a short walk along the beach.
 Later that evening, we had dinner and watched the Michael Jackson tribute show.
 This show, unlike the one on the Carnival cruise, was great!
 The dancers looked like they were having a great time, the music was upbeat and the impersonator was pretty spot on.
 After the show, we went to bed so we could wake up early for breakfast and stake our claim on a chair at the pool!

-Day 4: Our last day – We woke up around 8am, had breakfast, and booked a water taxi to take us to the Arch, Lover’s Beach and Lands End.
-Unfortunately, we couldn’t get on the boat from our hotel and we had to take a 20 minute trek along the beach to get to the the water taxi.
-Let me be honest, about 20 pounds ago this would have been a cake walk but I was huffing and puffing like crazy.
-Plus, I’m sure all the food and booze I had in the previous days didn’t help my physical state.
-However, I’m glad we decided to do it and I’m glad we did it on the last day because it gave us something to focus on besides going home.
-Seeing the Arch, Lover’s Beach and Lands End up close were definitely highlights of this trip.
+Our last day, we woke up around 8 am and had breakfast.
+Later, we booked a water taxi to the Arch, Lover’s Beach and Lands End.
+Unfortunately, we couldn’t get the boat from our hotel so we had to walk 20-minutes along the beach.
+20 pounds ago this would have been a cake walk but I was huffing and puffing like crazy.
+I’m sure all the food and booze from the previous days didn’t help my physical state.
+However, I’m glad we decided to do it.
+Seeing the Arch, Lover’s Beach and Lands End up close was definitely a highlight of this trip.

 After the tour, we had lunch overlooking the beach and hung out with our friends one last time.
 We had the most amazing time with this group and I’m convinced we made lifelong friends.
 We’re already planning our next group vacation!
-Next time you’re on vacation, be sure to meet new people and have new experiences because they last a lifetime!
+On your next vacation, meet new people and have new experiences because they last a lifetime!

 Do you have any vacation friends that have become like family?
 Tell me about it in the comments below!